ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs;

-In butterfly position, both cross in front and turn away from the free foot.
+In butterfly position, both swivel 1/4 and step fwd turning 1/2.
 Starting with lead feet, the man would turn right face, and the woman would turn left.
-Recover and continue turning to face partner.
+Recover and turn 1/4 to face partner.
 Then both step side.

 Lariat